maxvonlancaster/gen-ai/course-plan.md

 9. Synthetic Data for Machine Learning: How to generate training data

-10. Energy-Based Models for Generation
+~10.
+Energy-Based Models for Generation~

 11. Generative AI for Game Development: Procedural content generation